 Many animals can be trained to perform novel tasks.
-People, too, can be trained, but sometime in early childhood people transition from being trainable to something qualitatively more powerful-being programmable.
-We argue that such programmability constitutes a leap in the way that organisms learn, interact, and transmit knowledge, and that available evidence suggests that facilitating or even enabling this programmability is the learning and use of language.
+People, too, can be trained, but sometime in early childhood people transition from being trainable to something qualitatively more powerful -being programmable.
+We argue that such programmability constitutes a leap in the way that organisms learn, interact, and transmit knowledge, and that what facilitates or enables this programmability is the learning and use of language.
 We then examine how language programs the mind and argue that it does so through the manipulation of embodied, sensorimotor representations.
-The role that language plays in making humans programmable offers important insights for understanding its origin and evolution.
+The role language plays in controlling mental representations offers important insights for understanding its origin and evolution.